helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 </build>
 ```

-The maven plugin checks that all XML files against the schema, and performs a dry-run execution to:
+The maven plugin checks that all XML files are valid against the schema, and performs a dry-run execution to:
 - enforce optional steps contain only optional inputs
 - validate flow context paths
 - validate flow context expressions